 Furthermore, the complexity measure is not really satisfying, since the number of (shared) resources in total is not correlated well to the actual conflicting transactions an individual transaction potentially encounters.
-As a concrete example, consider the classical dining philosophers problem, where there are nunit length transactions sharing n resources, such that transaction T_i demands resource R_i as well as $R{(i+1) \mod n}$ exclusively.
+As a concrete example, consider the classical dining philosophers problem, where there are n unit length transactions sharing n resources, such that transaction $T_i$ demands resource $R_i$ as well as $R{(i+1) \mod n}$ exclusively.
 An optimal schedule finishes in constant time O(1) by first executing all even transactions and afterwards all odd transactions.
 The best achievable bound by any scheduling algorithm using the number of shared resources as complexity measure is only O(n).
 Furthermore, with our more local complexity measure, we prove that for a wide variety of scheduling tasks, the guarantee for algorithm Greedy is linearly worse, whereas our randomized algorithm RandomizedRounds is only a factor log n off the optimal, with high probability.

-We relate the problem of contention management to coloring, where a large amount of distributed algorithms are available in different models of communication and for different graphs [14, 19, 21].
-Our algorithm RandomizedRounds essentially computes a $O(\max\{\Delta, \log n\})$ coloring for a graph with maximum degree Δ .
-An optimal coloring is hard to approximate [13] and thus practically any work of distributed computing settles for coloring a graph with $O(\Delta)$ colors.
-Additionally, in some cases $O(\Delta)$ colors are required for coloring a graph, i.e. for graphs containing a clique of size Δ .
+We relate the problem of contention management to coloring, where a large amount of distributed algorithms are available in different models of communication and for different graphs [15].
+Our algorithm RandomizedRounds essentially computes a $O(\max{\Delta, \log n})$ coloring for a graph with maximum degree $\Delta$ .

 Contention management is related to online scheduling.
-In contrast to contention management, scheduling algorithms are centralized and assume known conflicts.
-For illustration, in [7] the competitive ratios of scheduling algorithms are given for conflicting jobs.
+In contrast to contention management, most scheduling algorithms are centralized and assume known conflicts.
+For illustration, in [4] the competitive ratios of scheduling algorithms are given for conflicting jobs.
 Their algorithms are non-distributed and on arrival of a new job J all conflicting jobs of J are known all at once, taking effect immediately, without change.
 Furthermore, the completion of a job cannot create new conflicts.
 In our model a conflict between two transactions happens when both access the same resource, which is not necessarily directly at their start.
 Additionally, dynamic data structures change their structure when modified and thus a transaction might access different resources due to the commit of another transaction, which might introduce new conflicts.
-Thus, it is difficult to reliably predict conflicts, since they might change any time.
+Therfore, it is difficult to reliably predict conflicts, since they might change any time.

-3 Model
+3. Model

-A set of transactions $S_T := \{T_1, ..., T_n\}$ sharing up to s resources (such as memory cells) are executed on m processors $P_1, ..., P_m$.1 For simplicity of the analysis we assume that a single processor runs one thread only, i.e., in total at most m threads are running concurrently.
-If a thread running on processor P_i creates transactions $T_0^{P_i}, T_1^{P_i}, T_2^{P_i}, ...$ one after the other, all of them are executed sequentially on the same processor, i.e., transaction $T_j^{P_i}$ is executed as soon as $T{i-1}^{P_i}$ has completed, i.e. committed.
+A set of transactions $S_T := \{T_1, ..., T_n\}$ sharing up to s resources (such as memory cells) are executed on m processors $P_1, ..., P_m$ .
+For simplicity of the analysis we assume that a single processor runs one thread only, i.e., in total at most m threads are running concurrently.
+A thread running on processor $P_i$ consists of a sequence of transactions $T_0^{P_i}, T_1^{P_i}, T_2^{P_i}, ...$ The sequence is executed sequentially on the same processor $P_i$ , i.e., transaction $T_j^{P_i}$ is executed as soon as $T{j-1}^{P_i}$ has completed, i.e. committed.